Blankeos/prismic-next-demo/README.md

 - `customtypes` folder (Where Slice Machine data gets saved)/
 - `src/slices` folder (React Components that render the slice data).
 - `slicemachine.config.json` config file. "repositoryName" is the most important here.
+- `prismicio.js`

-- `prismicio.js` - creates the prismic client sdk (if you don't want to interact with REST APIs, Kinda like Firebase, Supabase, Pocketbase SDKs).
-Routes is also here.
-Repository name as well.
+  - Exports "client".
+This is the prismic client sdk (if you don't want to interact with REST APIs, Kinda like Firebase, Supabase, Pocketbase SDKs).
+  - Exports routes for pages document types.
+  - Exports prismic repo name

 - `prismicio-types.d.ts` Slice machine generated types.
-- Optionally: `slice-simulator` page in Next.js, add this to simulate slices in real-time as you edit thme.
+- Page: `slice-simulator` page in Next.js, add this to simulate slices in real-time as you edit thme.
+Use thsi alongisde src/slices when making slices.

-#### CLI/Workflow
+#### General Workflow

 I will write the actual 'script' that runs this, not just the 'script aliases' in package.json.